H-Mateus/personal_website/content/authors/admin/index.md

 The early results are promising and contributes to laying the groundwork for creating a new generation of cochlear implant.
 This internship gave me an insight into cutting edge biomedical research that has helped me further develop my skills as a scientist.

-During my PhD I have developed a new-found love of data science, reproducible research and a passion for programming in R and Python, and a fondness for Linux.<br>
+I subsequently completed a PhD in regenerative medicine at the Center for doctoral training, funded by the EPSRC.
+The experience greatly shaped my interests.
+In particular I learnt to code as part of my research, and in doing so discovered a great love of programming, a fondness for Linux, and other skills related to data science.

 You can see the files I made to create this website on my [Github](https://github.com/H-Mateus/personal_website).<br>
 I'm also the author and maintainer of the [OsKOR website](https://oskor.netlify.app)<br>
 My full CV is available [here](/cv_current.pdf)